-Utah provides an automatic extension to file income tax returns, but this is not an extension on the time to pay taxes.
-Individuals filing a Utah income tax return during the extension period of April 16, 2014 through October 15, 2014, are required to pay their taxes on or before April 15, 2014 to avoid late payment penalties.
-To avoid a late payment penalty, you must do ONE of the following by April 15, 2014:
+Utah provides an automatic extension to file income tax returns, but this is not an extension of time to pay taxes.
+Individuals filing a Utah income tax return during the extension period of April 16, 2015 through October 15, 2015, are required to pay their taxes on or before April 15, 2015 to avoid late payment penalties.
+To avoid a late payment penalty, you must do ONE of the following by April 15, 2015:

 The following are considered prepayments for purposes of avoiding penalties on returns filed after April 15, 2014:

-If you file your Utah return on or before October 15, 2014 but don't meet the prepayment requirements (above) by the original due date, an extension penalty will be added.
+If you file your Utah return on or before October 15, 2015 but do not meet the prepayment requirements (above) by the original due date, an extension penalty will be added.
 This penalty is assessed at 2% per month until the date the return is filed.
-The penalty is calculated using this formula:

 (unpaid tax) x .24 x (number of days unpaid) ÷ 365

-Prepayments must be made by April 15, 2014, to avoid penalties.
+You must make prepayments by April 15, 2015, to avoid penalties.

 Utah State Tax Commission